PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 .
 ```

 This means that the port that the service is listening on is now supplied by the environment.
 Whilst it might be fine to hard code this information for a small system, it quickly becomes unmanageable in a larger system so this approach to service configuration is important.
 Of course when we start the `adderservice` the environment needs to be set up correctly otherwise our process will fail to start.
 The Fuge shell provides this environment variable for us.
-To see this start the fuge shell as before and run the `info` command:
+To see this start the Fuge shell as before and run the `info` command:

 ```sh
 fuge> info adderservice full